drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-relationships-ef-designer.md

 Creating an association with the EF Designer updates the model content of the .edmx file.
 After creating an association, you must create the mappings for the association (discussed later in this topic).

+> [!NOTE]
-> **Note**: This section assumes that you already added the entities you wish to create an association between to your model.
+> This section assumes that you already added the entities you wish to create an association between to your model.

 ### To create an association